 - Articles published in IJLS do not represent the views held by the editors and members of the editorial board.
-Authors are responsible for all aspects of their articles except editorial screen design.
+Authors are responsible for all aspects of their articles (including legal and ethical issues); IJLS only accepts responsibility for editorial screen design.

 - IJLS is independent and is not affiliated with any society, university, or other academic unit.